iotaledger/crypto.rs/.changes/typesafer-slip10.md

 "iota-crypto": minor
 ---

-More static typesafety for SLIP10 implementation to avoid runtime checks.
+More static type safety for SLIP10 implementation to avoid runtime checks.